MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-product-version-is-old.md

 ---
 title: Error - Product version that is being installed is old
-description: This article helps you resolve the error "The product version is old" when you try to install Visual Studio 2015. ms.date: 04/27/2022
+description: This article helps you resolve the error when you try to install an older  version of Visual Studio. ms.date: 04/27/2022
 author: jasonchlus
 ms.author: jasonchlus
 ms.reviewer: terry.g.lee
 ---

-# "The product version is old" error when you try to install Visual Studio 2015
+# Error - Product version that is being installed is old

 _Applies to:_&nbsp;Visual Studio 2015